-Library Hours: 7:00 AM - 2:30 PM (subject to change, will be posted)
+Library Hours: 7:30 AM - 2:45 PM (subject to change, will be posted)

-Textbook Policy
+Chromebook/Textbook Policy

-Textbooks, furnished free of charge, are loaned to students by San Marcos Unified School.
-These books are often expensive (up to \$80).
-Students are responsible for these books and are expected to use book covers for each textbook.
+Chromebooks, chargers, textbooks and other instructional items essential for daily instruction are free of charge, and are loaned to students by San Marcos Unified School.
+These items are often expensive.
+Students are responsible for these items and are expected to keep them in good shape.

-- Papers should not be carried in the books as this may cause the bindings to break. - Students who lose or destroy their books will be responsible for the cost of repair or replacement.
-Students may receive a full refund if they find their textbook and return it in good condition within the school year that the loss occurs. - Students are required to write their name clearly in ink on the inside cover of each textbook. - Book covers with adhesive backing may not be used on textbooks. - Damaged books will be assessed according to the following conditions: Loose binding, torn pages, writing or soil \$3.00
+- Papers should not be carried in the books as this may cause the bindings to break. - Students who lose or destroy their instructional items loaned by SMUSD will be responsible for the cost of repair or replacement.
+Students may receive a full refund if they find their instructional items and return it in good condition within the school year that the loss occurs. - Students are required to write their name clearly in ink on the inside cover of each textbook. - Book covers with adhesive backing may not be used on textbooks. - Damaged books will be assessed according to the following conditions: - o Loose binding, torn pages, writing or soil \$3.00 - o If the book is not repairable, the cost of the book will be fined on the students account. - Each student will receive a chromebook and power adapter and it is their responsibility to maintain both in working order. - Stickers should not be placed on either items - Any damage to the chromebook or power adapter should be reported to the library as soon as possible and it is the responsibility of the parent to pay the cost of repair/replacement.